Integrate with card payments

 - Use the

-to construct a CoreConfig
+CLIENT_ID to construct a CoreConfig.

 - Construct a

-using your CoreConfig
+CardClient using your CoreConfig object.

 1let coreConfig =CoreConfig(clientID:"CLIENT_ID",environment:.sandbox)